department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/Short form usability-June 2022/research-findings.md

 We conducted 1 pilot + 10 participant remote, task-based usability studies, with Zoom, using the Perigean contract.
 Each moderated session was approximately 1 hour long for non-screen readers and approximately 1.5 hours for screen reader users, in which we asked participants to talk about their health care application experience and fill out one of our 10-10EZ short form flows.
 The moderator began with introduction questions and prompted participants with guiding questions (from the [conversation guide](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/research/Short%20form%20usability-June%202022/conversation-guide.md).
 Participants were shown one of three staging prototyped flows:

-THIS
-1. X participants: Short form based on pre-populated disability rating of 50% or higher at application start [V1 Prototype-Immediate alert short form](https://preview.uxpin.com/acda277e33e9629a7ab817f6c93c251b4a60ac56#/pages/141488399/simulate/no-panels?mode=i)
+1. 3 participants: Short form based on pre-populated disability rating of 50% or higher at application start (Signed in to fake staging account and moderator share screen)
-2. 6 participants: Short form based on self-reported disability rating of 50% or higher on VA compensation question [V2.1 Prototype Self-reported short form](https://preview.uxpin.com/19ee97072a3233029149e8865f986abfda4c1aef#/pages/141488374/simulate/no-panels)
+2. 3 participants + 1 as a task: Short form based on self-reported disability rating of 50% or higher on VA compensation question
-3. 4 participants: Short form based on self-reported disability rating of 50% or higher on VA compensation question [V2.2 Prototype Self-reported short form](https://preview.uxpin.com/2a1ce93f62d447e101cfce3c803d20941fba7203#/pages/141808810/simulate/no-panels?mode=i)
+3. 4 participants: Full application, this is our control group, thy had 40% or less disability rating and

 Flows:
 - Variation 1: [Immediate alert short form](https://www.sketch.com/s/da85cf44-4503-4e98-834e-ff068b242ef6/a/EL9RYvq)